xelaxela13/bootstrap-email/docs/card.md

 ---
 layout: docs
 title:  "Card"
-bs-compatable: true
+themeable: false
-color-classes: false
+responsive: false
 ---
-{% include post-header.html %}
+{% include doc-header.html %}

 Use to wrap content in a nice solid, bordered container.
 Works well sitting onto of an email body with a <code>.bg-light</code> class.